jadk97/task-manager/README.md

-A small task app I made to get some more practice with Node, Express, and MongoDB.
+A REST API I made to get some more practice with Node, Express, and MongoDB.